Skip to main content

 In order to file correctly and on time, businesses carry out what’s called a “nexus study”.”
 A nexus study analyzes your business's activities to determine whether you have enough of a connection or presence to have sales tax nexus in a particular state.
 The study considers various factors, such as your business' physical presence and economic activity, and then reports where you have nexus, what your potential sales tax exposures are, and what you should do to ensure compliance with sales tax regulations.

-How do I calculate the taxes I owe?
+How do I Calculate the Taxes I Owe?

 Sales tax software can help you automate tax filing, paying, and collecting.